-At Century Dental, Century Dental East, and Seaview Dental in New Jersey, we are committed to educating our patients about their oral health.
-It is important so you can better understand what is happening with your teeth and gums, as well as know how to best take care of them.
+At Century Dental and Seaview Dental in New Jersey, we are committed to educating our patients about their oral health.
+It is important so you can better understand what is happening with your teeth and gums, as well as the know-how to best take care of them.

 In today’s blog, we will be discussing gum disease, a condition that affects nearly half of American adults over the age of 30.
 Gum disease, which includes gingivitis and periodontitis, occurs when there is an infection of the gum lines.
 Gingivitis, the mildest form of the disease, is treatable and even reversible if caught early enough.
 Periodontitis, a severe form of gum disease, occurs when gingivitis is not addressed.

 Periodontitis is serious and requires attention.
 It is caused by plaque that spreads below the gum line, where bacteria in the plaque then begins to irritate the gums.
 The gums become inflamed, and like other infections elsewhere in the body, the body turns on the infection to attempt to rid the body of it.
 Unfortunately, this results in the breakdown of gum tissue and bone that support the teeth.
 Eventually, teeth can become loose and may need to be removed.